Casino Game Volatility Explained: Why Big Wins Are Rare but Possible

 Sudden large hit Sharp excitement spike Rare payout concentration finally triggered

-This is also tied closely to how the casino house edge works, where the structure of payouts is designed to favor long-term outcomes over short-term wins.
+This relationship is also tied closely to how the casino house edge works, where payout structures are designed around long-term mathematical outcomes rather than short-term player results.

 Visual Model